OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

 ### ResourceDebugMode

 When enabled will serve scripts or styles, that have a CDN configured, or a debug-src, from the local server in non minified format.
-This will also disabled the CdnBaseUrl prepending.
+This will also disable the CdnBaseUrl prepending.

 ### CdnBaseUrl

 When supplied this will prepend local resources served via the `IResourceManager` or Tag Helpers with the absolute url provided.
 This will be disabled in `ResourceDebugMode`

 ## Named Resources